Kure Software Koubou: Silver Ghost

 Silver Ghost was an early example of the tactical role-playing game genre, released in 1988 for the NEC PC-8801 computer.
 Unlike later tactical RPGs, Silver Ghost was not turn-based, but instead used real-time strategy and action role-playing game elements.
 It also featured a point-and-click interface, to control the characters using a cursor.

 The game was later cited by Camelot Software Planning's Hiroyuki Takahashi as inspiration for his Shining Force series of tactical RPGs.
 According to Takahashi, Silver Ghost was "a simulation action type of game where you had to direct, oversee and command multiple characters".

 First Queen

-First Queen (ファーストクイーン, Fāsuto Kuīn) is a real-time strategy role-playing game first released on the Sharp X68000 and NEC PC-9801 in Japan in 1988, and then subsequently released on the Super Famicom as First Queen: Ornic Senki in 1994 and Microsoft Windows as First Queen 1 in 2001.
-The game had three sequels.
-It was also notable for featuring art work by Yoshitaka Amano.
+First Queen (ファーストクイーン, Fāsuto Kuīn) is a real-time strategy role-playing game first released on the X68000 and PC-98 in Japan in 1988, and then for the Super Famicom as First Queen: Ornic Senki in 1994 and Windows as First Queen 1 in 2001.
+It includes art work by Yoshitaka Amano.
 The game was also cited by Shouzou Kaga as an influence for his Fire Emblem series.
+There are three sequels.